NelsonRodMar/buildspace-solidity-name-service/README.md

 This project is a basic contract to learn Solidity.
-This contract let you pay some native currency to register a domain service as ER721 The NFT generated will have the domain name and a picture of a panda Only the owner of the contract can pause it
-Only the owner of the contract can change the owner Only the owner of the contract can change the price The contract is deployed on  : []()
+This contract let you pay some native currency to register a domain service as ER721 The NFT generated will have the domain name and a picture of a panda Only the owner of the contract can change the price Only the owner of the contract can withdraw the funds The contract use Ownable and Pausable OpenZeppelin contracts The contract is deployed on Rinkeby : [0xcc7bce2a2bCDA3316D78AcfF1742dE5a6c8D6B7F](https://rinkeby.etherscan.io/address/0xcc7bce2a2bcda3316d78acff1742de5a6c8d6b7f)

 ### **Environement variables**